renecartaya/XRD-Data-Processing/README.md

-# XRD-Data-Processing
+# XRD-Signal-Processing

-Project for processing and data visualization of XRD experimental data.
+Project for processing and data visualization of XRD experimental signals.

 The set of tools includes: